The beard is back!

 Leven Rose uses organic jojoba and argan oil while Blades Grim went in a different direction using apricot kernel and avocado oils plus vitamin E!

 While a lot of beard oils in the market will use jojoba, sweet almond, or argan as their base for the carrier oil.

 Blades Grim uses apricot and avocado that has a dryer feel when you compared it with more popular oils used.

-It also contains vitamin E oil and just to refresh your memory vitamin E oil helps rejuvenate your skin and delay skin aging with regular application .
+It also contains vitamin E oil, and just to refresh your memory, vitamin E oil helps rejuvenate your skin and delay skin aging with the regular application .